 Disc replacement surgery uses advanced techniques to remove and replace damaged discs so pain and other symptoms are relieved.
-Drs.
-Alan Appley and Jason Cormier at Acadiana Neurosurgery are trusted providers of disc replacement surgery for patients in Lafayette, Louisiana, helping patients relieve chronic pain and enjoy improved mobility and function.
+Dr. Jason Cormier at Acadiana Neurosurgery is a trusted provider of disc replacement surgery for patients in Lafayette, Louisiana, helping patients relieve chronic pain and enjoy improved mobility and function.

 Discs are spongy structures located between each pair of spine bones (vertebrae) to provide shock absorption and promote normal spine movement and flexibility.
 When a disc becomes very badly damaged, surgery may be needed to relieve pain and restore normal function.
 In the past, surgery involved removing the disc and fusing the vertebrae together using a graft.
 But more recently, disc replacement procedures have become popular.
 In these surgeries, the damaged natural disc is replaced with an artificial disc made of metal or polymer materials (or both) that have been designed to function as a natural disc.

 Disc replacement surgery is performed to relieve chronic and debilitating spine pain and loss of normal function in the back or neck, as well as related symptoms like chronic pain, numbness or weakness radiating into the arms or legs.
 As with other spine surgeries, disc replacement surgery is performed when more conservative treatments like corticosteroid injections and other medications have failed to provide relief or when damage is too extensive for conservative treatments.
 Generally, disc replacement procedures may not be ideal for patients who have had prior surgery in the area, for those who are obese or for patients with certain spinal diseases like facet joint disease or scoliosis.
 Diagnostic imaging studies using CT scans, MRI or x-rays will be performed before surgery to help determine if the patient is a good candidate for artificial disc replacement.